 · Abstract: Include a short 100 word abstract describing the topic(s) of the case and a brief synopsis of the case.

 .
-The recommended length of the combined case and teaching notes is between 15-20 pages or 3500-5000 words.
+The recommended length of the combined cases, teaching notes, and references is between 15-20 double-spaced pages or 3500-5000 words.

 · Text Sections: All sections should be typed in Times Roman font (12 pt) with page numbers centered at the bottom of the page.